PanPapag/DANN/README.md

 1. Add more available datasets
 2. Add model checkpoint saving option, so as to load a pretrained model and test.

-Feel free to contribute :)
+Feel free to contribute :smiley:

 ### License
 This project is licensed under the MIT License.